juancadile/PyETR-myfork/docs/getting_started/view_construction.md

 has the (functional) term `Maritima()` at issue for the context `Thermotogum(?)`.

 !!! info
-    The issue structures in PyETR follow exactly the description given in Definition 4.7/A.29 in *Reason & Inquiry* and the informal use of the asterisk in the book agrees with this one.
+    The issue structures in PyETR follow exactly the description given in Definition 4.7/A.29 in *Reason & Inquiry* and the informal use of the circumflex in the book agrees with the asterisk here.

-    In particular, the environment of a term for which it is at issue may include being a subterm of another term and extends upwards precisely as far as the atom containing it.
+    In particular, the environment of a term for which it is at issue may include being a subterm of another term and extends upwards to the (first) atom containing it.

-    (Terms cannot be at issue for membership of weights TODO).
-    TODO: demonstration with printing.
+    See [Differences with R&I](../theory/differences.md#do-atoms-and-issue-structures), for a discussion on how [Do atoms](#do-atoms) interact with issues.

 !!! warning
+    For users unfamiliar with issue structures from *R&I*, the following is a likely source of initial confusion.
-    A possible source of confusion is demonstrated by the fact that the following strings all represent the same view.
+    The following strings all represent the same view.
     ```
     {A(a()*),A(a())B(b())}
     {A(a()),A(a()*)B(b())}